-Many American credit cards offer trip cancellation insurance, the coverage and eligibility differs, but you should be able to get at least something back with the Chase Sapphire Cards.
+Many American credit cards offer trip cancellation insurance, but the coverage and eligibility differ.
+But you should be able to get at least something back with the Chase Sapphire Cards.
 They offer coverage to the cardholder and immediate family members up to $10,000 per trip if a travel supplier goes under.

-Unfortunately, and conveniently the Cobalt Air website wouldn’t take my Chase Sapphire Reserve Card (my preferred credit card) at the time of booking so I put the charge on my Capital One Venture which did not provide trip cancellation insurance.
+Unfortunately, and conveniently the Cobalt Air website wouldn’t take my Chase Sapphire Reserve Card (my preferred credit card) at the time of booking, so I put the charge on my Capital One® Venture® Rewards Credit Card, which did not provide trip cancellation insurance.

-My next course of action was to file a dispute on the entire Cobalt Air charge that was on my Capital One for failure to provide service.
-I won the dispute as Cobalt Air could not fight it, and got my money back for the cost of the flights, but I was on my own for the costs of the new hotel rooms, taxis, and surprise flights I had to book.
+My next course of action was to file a dispute on the entire Cobalt Air charge on my Capital One for failure to provide service.
+I won the dispute as Cobalt Air could not fight it and I got my money back for the cost of the flights, but I was on my own for the costs of the new hotel rooms, taxis, and surprise flights I had to book.

 FYI I also filed a dispute with the hotel in Abu Dhabi that would not let me out of my booking and won that as well.